Skream20/projet_ratio_deck/README.md

 ### Saving the Results
 The results of the simulation, including the percentages of drawing each specific card, the most frequent hands, and performance statistics, are saved to a text file named `resultats.txt`.

-### Conclusion
-The program `Skream_update: V.1.0` is a powerful tool for analyzing draw chances in a Yu-Gi-Oh! deck.
-By following the steps above, you can load your deck, perform simulations, and obtain precise statistics to improve your game strategy.